OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * DETECTPERTUBATION.
 Implement tools to detect specific evasions e.g. patches in images.
 TODO elaborate on detector subnetworks in Annex C of ENISA 2021.
 (Datascience)

 * EVASIONROBUSTMODEL.
-Choose a model design and configurationless resilient to evasion (Datascience).
+Choose a model design, configuration and/or training approach to maximize resilience against evasion (Datascience).

+  Example: measure model robustness by trying small input deviations to detect strong output changes.
+These strong output changes require investigation as they indicate local lack of *graceful degredation* resulting in sensitivity to evasion attacks.
+These issues can be addressed by for example increasing training samples for that part of the input domain.

   TODO See Annex C in ENISA 2021 document for Stability terms, adversarial regulaiser, input gradient regularisation, defenisvie distillation and Random feature nullification.
 Links to standards:
   * ISO/IEC TR 24029 - Assessment of the robustness of neural networks.
 Gap: TODO.